CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 Cost: $2.2m

-This project will upgrade the Tahaenui Bridge on SH2 between Wairoa and Gisborne to allow two-lane travel.
-The funding will enable the bridge to be widened to two-way travel and will improve the roading network access and efficiency for those travelling between Gisborne and Hawke’s Bay.
+This project upgraded the Tahaenui Bridge on SH2 between Wairoa and Gisborne to allow two-lane travel.
+The funding has enabled the bridge to be widened for two-way travel and has improved the roading network access and efficiency for those travelling between Gisborne and Hawke’s Bay.

-This bridge is currently the only one-lane restriction on the important link between Gisborne and Napier Port.
+Previously this bridge was the only one-lane restriction on the important link between Gisborne and Napier Port.

 Taranaki